-Here is My Quick Guide to Solvang, California Danish Town
+Here is my Quick Guide to Solvang, California Danish Town

-But for now, let’s start our Solvang tour and get to know this California Danish town a little bit better.
+But for now, let’s start our Solvang tour and get to know this California Danish town a little bit more.

-After you are done with your breakfast, take a stroll around the city and enjoy stunning Danish architecture with town’s famous windmills.
-Other attractions on this quick guide to Solvang include gorgeous clock tower, statues of Hans Christian Andersen, world-famous Danish writer best known for his fairytales, and Little Mermaid fountain, a half-size bronze replica of the popular statue in Copenhagen.
+After you are done with your breakfast, take a stroll around the city and enjoy the stunning Danish architecture with famous windmills.
+Other attractions on this quick guide to Solvang include clock tower, statues of Hans Christian Andersen, world-famous Danish writer best known for his fairytales, and Little Mermaid fountain, a half-size bronze replica of the popular statue in Copenhagen.

 The last afternoon program on this guide to Solvang is all about having fun.
 If you are for a real Scandinavian experience, take a horse-drawn trolley ride.
 And of course, any trip to this Danish town wouldn’t be complete without getting a few memorable souvenirs.
-You will be surprised to find out that Solvang has more than 150 stores offering Danish arts and crafts, jewelry, clocks, and handmade lace.
+You will be surprised to find out that Solvang has more than 150 stores offering Danish arts and crafts, jewelry, clocks and handmade lace.
 There are plenty of little shops where you can buy locally made Danish chocolate.
-My favorite store in the Solvang is Jule Hus.
-Walking into the store, you instantly feel like you have traveled in time to that “wonderful time of the year”.
+My favorite store in Solvang is Jule Hus.
+Walking into this store, you instantly feel like you traveled in time to that “wonderful time of the year”.
 No matter what date is on the calendar, inside Jule Hus is Christmas all year round.
 Who wouldn’t like it?

 It was a busy and full of activities day.
 Now it’s time to kick back and relax.
 Try different cuisines, but don’t forget the Danish dishes, you are in the Little Denmark for goodness’ sake!
 If you like wine and beer, you can easily satisfy your taste buds here.
 Solvang has more than a dozen wine and beer tasting rooms.
-Show some support to the local communities and try some of the local wines.
+Show some support to local communities and try some of the local wines.
 Enjoy free concerts and performances that are quite frequent during the summer months.